If not, why not consider joining a home group? Please contact:

 Home Groups are vital for our spiritual health – both as a church and individually.

 Just like a bird needs two wings to fly, a church needs two healthy “wings” to flourish – the larger gathering every Sunday, where we listen to God’s word and join God’s people to worship, but also home group where we can flesh out what we are discovering about God in personal conversation, friendship and prayer.

-Here are three reasons why I think you should consider joining a Home Group.
+Here are some reasons why you might consider joining a Home Group.